 - making pepperoni

 - pepperoni recipe homemade

-- make pepperoni
+- how to make pepperoni sausage

-- make your own pepperoni
+- pepperoni recipes

 Almost all homemade sausage recipes call for your sausage to be stuffed into a sausage casing.
 If you’re not sure as to what kind of sausage casing to use for your homemade sausage you can to the right place.
 There are different types of sausage casings you can use and the type of homemade sausage you are making will help to determine what kind of sausage casing you are going to need to use for it.

 are by far the most popular choice when it comes to casings for the home sausage maker.
 They are referred to as natural because they are derived from the intestines of hogs, sheep, and cattle.

 Natural casings come in different sizes.
 The most common being hog casings.
 These are the casing that you would use for homemade Italian sausage, kielbasa, bratwurst, or any other homemade sausage that you would like to be that size around in diameter.
 If your looking for a smaller size sausage casing you would choose sheep casings.
 These casings are smaller in diameter than that of hog casings and are commonly used for making breakfast links and snack sticks.
 The largest of all of the natural sausage casings are beef casings.
 You would use beef casings if you are making summer sausage or ring bologna.

 Most of the time you will need to order your natural casings online.
 They are sold in packs for making a certain amount of sausage in pounds.
 Make sure you order enough so you have plenty to finish your homemade sausage.
 Any extra can be stored for future use in the fridge.

 Collagen Sausage Casings